Ya ba

+pill') is a drug containing a mixture of methamphetamine and caffeine.
+It was formerly known as yama (ยาม้า; literally 'horse drug').
+Although it is illegal, it has considerable use in Southeast Asia.

+Names

+The drug has gone by various names across time and locations.
-From ya khayan ('hard-working pill') in its early days to ya maa ('horse medicine'), the drug was named ya ba ('crazy pill') in 1996.
-It was given to horses when pulling carts up steep hills and for other strenuous work in Shan State in Myanmar (formerly Burma).
-The slang terms for ya ba in Burma are kyethi (literally, 'button'), athi, and palarkar.

-In Malaysia, ya ba is known in Malay as pil kuda (literally, 'horse pill').
-It is commonly found in the state of Kelantan, on the border with Thailand.
+In Thailand, it went by ya khayan ('hard-working pill'), then as ya maa ('horse medicine'), and then ya ba ('crazy pill') in 1996.
+According to an episode of the television series Drugs, Inc., it is commonly referred to in north Thailand as chocalee, due to its alleged sweet taste and chocolatey smell.
+In Myanmar (formerly Burma), it is also called kyethi (literally, 'button'), athi, and palarkar.
+In Malaysia it is known as pil kuda (literally, 'horse pill').
 The name commonly used for it in the Philippines and Indonesia is shabú.
-In north Thailand it is often referred to as chocalee due to the somewhat sweet taste ya ba leaves in the mouth and its strong chocolate smell.
 The name commonly used for it in China is ma-goo or ma-guo.
-In Bangladesh, it is colloquially known as baba, guti, laal, khawon, ‘jinish ’, stuff or maal.
+In Bangladesh, it is colloquially known as baba, guti, laal, khawon, ‘jinish ’, stuff or maal,bori,chocolate.
 Ya ba is sometimes called bhul bhuliya in India.

+According to the US National Drug Intelligence Center, the drug is most commonly referred to in the US as "crazy medicine" and "Nazi speed".

-Appearance and use
+Description and effects

 Ya ba is typically produced in a round pill form.
 There are many different versions of ya ba, and the most common are red, pink, orange, or lime green in color and carry logos such as "R" or "WY".
 They are small and round, roughly 6 mm in diameter, which means they can be packed inside a plastic soda straw for easy transportation or in a reusable "mint" container.

-Ya ba tablets typically are consumed orally.
-Users also place the ya ba tablet on aluminum foil and heat it from below.
-As the tablet melts, vapors rise and are inhaled ("chasing the dragon").
+Ya ba tablets typically are consumed orally and are sometimes flavored like confectionery.
+Another method of consumption is chasing the dragon, wherein the ya ba tablet is placed on aluminium foil and heated from below, which produces vapors that are then inhaled.
 The drug also may be administered by crushing the tablets into powder, which is then snorted or mixed with a solvent and injected.

 When swallowed in pill form the duration of the drug's effect is 8–16 hours, as compared to 1–3 hours when smoked, while the intensity is considerably reduced.
-The peak of the drug's effect is followed by a comedown period lasting 6–10 hours, during which the user may have difficulty sleeping or eating.
-Many users report that it takes them up to 24 hours after consumption to be able to fall asleep.
+The peak of the drug's effect is followed by a comedown period lasting 6–10 hours, during which the consumer may have difficulty sleeping or eating.
+Many consumers report that it takes them up to 24 hours after consumption to be able to fall asleep.

-Ya ba is not commonly injected as many intravenous users prefer the pure product instead (methamphetamine, called "ice" in Southeast Asia).
-This illegal drug is especially popular in Thailand, where it is imported from Burma or Laos even though it is sometimes manufactured locally in Thailand.

-Typical ya ba users are working males, aged 16–40 years old.
-Its use is also not uncommon among both female and male sex workers in Thailand and Cambodia.
+Typical ya ba consumers are working males, aged 16–40 years.
+Its use is also common among both female and male sex workers in Thailand and Cambodia.